Old Fashioned Baked Mac and Cheese

 Ritz crackers – Replace with bread crumbs or corn flakes if you can’t find Ritz.

-Pantry Staples – Unsalted butter, all purpose flour, garlic powder, black pepper, dried parsley.
+Pantry staples – Unsalted butter, all purpose flour, garlic powder, black pepper, dried parsley.

 Looking for more leftover worthy dishes?
 Follow LTB on Pinterest and pin to a board!